-Golang Multipart File Upload Using Form File
+Golang Multipart File Upload Read it later

-<form action="/upload" method="POST" class="form-group" enctype="multipart/form-data">
+<form action="/upload" method="POST" enctype="multipart/form-data">

-<input type="file" name="file" id="file">
+<input type="file" name="file">

 </form>